Art, my vocation.

 I was born in Madrid in 1987.
 Since I was a little girl I was very attracted to the visual arts, I was always drawing.
 After finishing high school, I started my Fine Arts studies at the Complutense University of Madrid, where I graduated in 2010.

 My interest in realism has led me to seek ways to learn traditional techniques and improve my skills.
-I have participated in workshops with renowned realist painters such as Antonio López and José María Mezquita and have attended important academies of realistic art, like the Florence Academy of Art and Angel Academy of Art in Florence, where I am currently completing my training.
+I have participated in workshops with renowned realist painters such as Antonio López and José María Mezquita and have attended important academies of realistic art, like the Florence Academy of Art and Angel Academy of Art in Florence.

 I recognize that I need to be in constant learning and I hope to continue to do so until the last day, all with the aim of being able to fulfill my mission: to bring more beauty to the world through my art.